paucabar/AimSeg/README.md

 ![pc1](https://user-images.githubusercontent.com/39589980/186393550-d30c133c-d275-4104-a467-8bb1d56910f1.png)

 By default, ilastik will store the output files together with the input files.
-Please do not relocate these files, as AimSeg needs the ilastik output files to be stored in the same folder, henceforth, the work folder.
+Please do not relocate these files, as AimSeg needs the ilastik output files to be stored in the same folder, henceforth the working directory.

 ### Object classification (ilastik)